keylime/enhancements/46_revocation_severity_and_context.md

 ## Design Details
 We keep the current model of the states, but modify the behavior of the failure states.
-If we are in a failure state that is not irrecoverable the polling of the agent is stopped otherwise the agent is still added back for normal polling.
+If we are in a failure state that is recoverable the polling of the agent is stopped otherwise the agent is still added back for normal polling.

-A failure object is introduced.
-Which holds the all the revocation events that are being produced by the checks and if this any of the failures makes the agent not recoverable.
+A new failure object will be introduced which holds the all the revocation events that are being produced by the checks and if any of the failures makes the agent not recoverable.
 Irrecoverable events currently are retry timeouts and quote validation.

-All parts of the validation process which is mainly (`check_qoute` and `check_pcrs`) will append all events to that object instead of returning false.
+All parts of the validation process which such as (`check_qoute` and `check_pcrs`) will append all events to that object instead of returning false.
-If the validation process advance without a step that failed the failure object must be marked as irrecoverable and only then the function can return without validating further.
+If the validation process advances without a step that failed the failure object must be marked as irrecoverable and only then the function can return without validating further.
 The state of the agent after that should be `QUOTE_FAILED_IRRECOVERABLE`.